dhvakr/30DGCP-ChallengeLabs/Track2-DataScience_ML/3_Insights-from-Data-with-BigQuery.md

 * Click **Add** --> **Add to report**

 ---
-> Add chart's to view and explore Datastudio more
+> Add chart's and explore Datastudio